NicolasRitouet/bigoudi/README.md

 - Cloudfront will be almost free with a limited traffic (if the traffic increases, you'll be hopefully glad to pay a few $ more)
 - Route53 Hosted Zone (0.50$ per month)
 - AWS Certificate manager creates SSL certificates for free and automatically renewd by AWS

+In total, for a website with low traffic, the cost should be around 0.60$ per month.

 ## Resources